 - 1. See General Rules for 4-H. - 2.
 Purple Ribbons will be given to exceptional entries.
 The final decision will be made by the judge. - 3.
 Competition will be held prior to the county fair.
 Check with the Extension Office for details. - 4.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Take care to select durable materials to withstand Fair conditions. - 5.
 THE EXHIBIT SIZE RULE WILL BE STRICTLY ENFORCED!
 Exhibits exceeding the size guidelines will be penalized one ribbon color. - 6.
 EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS AND GRAHAM COUNTY FAIR MANAGEMENT POLICIES.
 No "live" ammunition containing propellant or explosive powders may be used in any display!
 Artistic substitutes must be used in lieu of powder and "live" ammunition.
 Please remember that neither the Fair nor the department of 4-H Youth Development, Kansas State University Research and Extension are liable for the loss or damage of any personal property included as part of your display. - 7.
 Name, age and year in project should be in a prominent location on the exhibit. - 8.
-Exhibits will not be accepted if they are related to reloads.9.
+Exhibits will not be accepted if they are related to reloads. - 9.
 Displays and posters will be judged on the following points:

-6 1

-Stopping Power 15

-Is the main idea specific?

-Is the idea presented clearly, s imply, forcefully?
+- Is the main idea specific? - Is the idea presented clearly, simply, forcefully?

-Interest, Holding Power 15

-Does the exhibit give the observer a additional facts in a clear, concise informative way
+Does the exhibit give the observer additional facts in a clear, concise informative way?

 4-H Project application 15

-Is the subject matter an effective she owcase?
+Is the subject matter an effective showcase?

 Mechanical Power 5

-Correct letter size, pleasing color co ombination, appropriate symbols, and models?
+Correct letter size, pleasing color combination, appropriate symbols, and models?

 Personal Growth 25

-How much knowledge was gained by by the exhibitor?
+How much knowledge was gained by the exhibitor?

 Educational Value 25

 Knowledge shared?

-100
+Total 100